WebAssembly/tool-conventions/Linking.md

   discarded if any strong definitions exist; then if multiple weak definitions exist all but one (unspecified) are discarded; and finally it is an error if more than one definition remains.

+  It is an error to apply this flag to undefined global symbols; when linking, all global symbols must have a definition provided so imports must be strong.
 - `2 / WASM_SYM_BINDING_LOCAL` - Indicating that this is a local symbol (this
   is exclusive with `WASM_SYM_BINDING_WEAK`).
 Local symbols are not to be exported, or linked to other modules/sections.
 The names of all non-local